 Our study used one the largest number of ALS patients ever included in an environmental health study.
 Another strength of our study is that we leveraged highly correlated traffic pollutants and Bayesian hierarchical modeling and were able to estimate independent and joint traffic-related pollutant associations, as well as an overall traffic estimate.
 Although we have adjusted implicitly (by matching; age, sex, year of birth, vital status) and explicitly for many common covariates (SES, civil status, residence, place of birth), we cannot rule out residual confounding (e.g., from smoking or body mass index (BMI)).
 However, to induce confounding bias, any unaccounted-for variable would have to influence both ALS diagnosis and air pollution.
 BMI, previously associated with ALS,78,79 would not confound the association between traffic-related air pollution and ALS,77 as pollutant concentrations are derived independently from BMI distribution.
 Any BMI-air pollution association in our study, thus, would be via SES, for which we adjusted at both the individual and parish level.
 Exposure measurement error is inevitable, as any modelled exposure will be inaccurate to some degree.
 However, any error is not likely correlated with ALS diagnosis, and therefore any bias would be towards null.80

 Future research might use larger cohort data to understand the importance of each respective pollutant in a single model.
+Other mixture model methods, such as Bayesian Kernel Machine Regression, might be useful in further exploring the robustness of joint associations in a different framework.
 The timing of exposure will also be an important study route.
 ALS is projected to increase in prevalence over the next few decades all over the world.4 Understanding ALS pathogenesis and identifying modifiable risk factors is critical for preventive action.

 References